mallidimohan41297/jarvis-assistant/README.md

 # JARVIS – AI Desktop Assistant

-A modern AI-powered desktop assistant built with **Python**, **Google Gemini API**, and **CustomTkinter**, featuring an intuitive graphical interface for AI conversations, voice interaction, notes management, and browser automation.
+JARVIS is a desktop AI assistant built with **Python**, **Google Gemini API**, and **CustomTkinter**.
+The project combines conversational AI, voice interaction, note management, and simple desktop automation into a clean and easy-to-use application.

----

-## Overview

-JARVIS is a modular desktop AI assistant inspired by intelligent virtual assistants.
-It combines Google's Gemini AI with speech recognition and desktop automation to provide a seamless user experience.

-The project follows a modular architecture, making it easy to extend with new AI capabilities, voice features, productivity tools, and desktop integrations.
+The main goal of this project was to explore how different Python libraries can work together to create a practical AI assistant with a modern desktop interface.
+The codebase is organized into separate modules so that new features can be added without affecting the existing functionality.

 ---